Gethe/wow-ui-source/README.markdown

   * Glyphs

-    * Glyph of Mend Pet is now Glyph of Greater Proportion, which increases the size of the pet slightly.
+    * Glyph of Mend Pet is now Glyph of Lesser Proportion, which decreases the size of the pet slightly.

   * Hunter Bug Fixes

-    * Hunters will automatically acquire a new target if the current target dies in the middle of a cast.
+    * Hunters will no longer automatically acquire a new target if the current target dies in the middle of a cast.

     * Aimed Shot and Steady Shot should no longer start casting Auto Shot on a new target when the "Stop Auto Attack" option enabled.